marcinbak/recyclerview_bug/README.md

 # recyclerview_bug
-There is some bug when working with RecyclerView placed as a child in LinearLayout with weight specified. and updating it's items
+There is some bug when working with RecyclerView placed as a child in LinearLayout with weight specified.
+When updating items in adapter the recyclerview scroll to the updated item and prevents user from scrolling.